 Position is an essential personnel position which requires working in a variety of situations including during holidays, weekends, day/evening/night shifts, and during state of emergency.
 Position supports a 24/7, 365-day operation.
 Successful candidates must be able to work all shifts and have the flexibility to alter schedule based on departmental and operational need.

-In addition to all duties of a Telecommunicator, the 911 Center Manager is responsible for performing administrative, technical, and supervisory work for the effective and efficient operation of the public safety communications center.
+In addition to all duties of a Telecommunicator, the Center Manager is responsible for performing administrative, technical, and supervisory work for the efficient operation of the public safety communications center.
 This position reports to the Regional Director, and requires considerable independent judgment and initiative while interpreting rules and regulations to meet standards for law enforcement, fire, and EMS agencies.
 This position encompasses the general supervision over Center employees.

 Essential Functions & Responsibilities

 - Performs work in accordance with established rules, regulations, and instructions from management who review work through reports, conferences, and observations of efficiency.